-Top Senate Republican dismisses 'toxic' impeachment case
+Top Republican calls on U.S. Senate to correct 'toxic' impeachment case

 Trump, 73, is accused of abusing his power by pressuring Ukraine to investigate Biden, a former U.S. vice president, as well as a discredited theory that Democrats conspired with Ukraine to meddle in the 2016 election.

-Democrats said Trump held back $391 million in security aid for Ukraine and a coveted White House meeting for Ukrainian President Volodymyr Zelenskiy as leverage to coerce Kiev into interfering in the 2020 election by smearing Biden.
+Democrats say that as part of his pressure campaign, Trump held back $391 million in security aid for Ukraine and a coveted White House meeting for Ukrainian President Volodymyr Zelenskiy as leverage to coerce Kiev into interfering in the 2020 election by smearing Biden.

-It was unclear on Thursday how or when a trial in the Senate would play out after House Speaker Nancy Pelosi said she might delay sending over the articles of impeachment to the Senate in order to pressure that chamber to conduct what she viewed as a fair trial.
+Trump is also accused of obstruction of Congress for directing administration officials and agencies not to cooperate with the impeachment inquiry.

+A Senate trial would kick off a politically-charged year heading into the presidential election, which will pit Trump against one of a field of Democratic contenders, including Biden, who have repeatedly criticized Trump’s conduct in office and promised to make it a key issue.

+Pelosi said after Wednesday’s vote that she would wait to name the Democratic House “managers,” who will prosecute the case, until she knew more about the Senate trial procedures.
+Those comments were widely interpreted as an attempt to pressure Republicans into agreeing to Democratic demands.

-Senate Democratic Leader Chuck Schumer said Democrats want a “fair and speedy trial” that hears testimony from four high-ranking administration witnesses and allows senators to review some documents related to the case.
+Democrats want a “fair and speedy trial” that hears testimony from four high-ranking administration witnesses and allows senators to review some documents related to the case, Senate Democratic Leader Chuck Schumer said.

 He said McConnell on Thursday “did not make one argument why the witnesses and documents should not be part of the trial.”